 - To leech out bitterness, especially in hearty cooking greens such as kale, collard greens, and dandelion greens

 - To prepare vegetables for freezing

-- To partially cook items before adding them to a dish.
-What's the difference between blanching and par-boiling in this case?
-That ice water bath—blanching involves a quick cooling off that isn't always necessary with par-boiling.
+- To parboil items before adding them to a dish.
+What's the difference between blanching and parboiling?
+Blanching requires a quick cooling off in an ice water bath that isn't always necessary with parboiling.